 as important as a major operation by a surgeon!”

-So my dear students, today you are stepping into a new role.
+So my dear graduates, today you are stepping into a new role.
 You are going to carry with you a ray of hope wherever you go even when life gets too busy and personal difficulties crowd out your day.

 Finally, the light that shines is about burning out for others.